Festival

 WWT Caerlaverock

-WWT Caerlaverock Wetland Centre was opened in 1971 and this October it is our 50th anniversary!
-The reserve was originally set up to protect the Svalbard barnacle geese, the entire population of which spend the winter on the Solway Firth.
-In the late 1940s there were just 300 birds left and this has increased to over 40,000 birds today.
-At WWT Caerlaverock, 8-10,000 geese can be seen daily in winter, as well as large numbers of ducks, waders, swans and raptors.
 We are proud to be part of the Wild Goose Festival in Dumfries.
-Visitors to our wetland reserve will have a unique opportunity to see and hear the amazing spectacle of thousands of barnacle geese.
-There are also opportunities to take part in events such as the dawn flight of geese, creative writing workshop, guided walks and much more.
+Visitors to our wetland reserve will have a unique opportunity to see and hear the amazing spectacle of thousands of geese.
+There are also opportunities to take part in events such as guided walks, observing the dawn flight of the geese and much more.